jaysylvester/citizen/README.md

           "depth":            2,
           "disableCache":     true,
           "jade":             false
+        },
+        "urlPaths": {
+          "app":              "",
+          "404":              "404.html",
+          "50x":              "50x.html"
         }
       }
     }

-These settings are exposed publicly via `app.config.citizen`.
+These settings are exposed publicly via `app.config.hostname` and `app.config.citizen`.

 **Note:** This documentation assumes your global app variable name is "app", but you can call it whatever you want.
 Adjust accordingly.

-If you wanted to add a database configuration for your local dev environment, you could create a config file called local.json (or myconfig.json, whatever you want) with the following:
+Let's say you want to run an app on port 8080 in your local dev environment and you have a local database your app will connect to.
+You could create a config file called local.json (or myconfig.json, whatever you want) with the following:

     {
       "hostname":             "My-MacBook-Pro.local",